juchong/racecar_ws/README.md

 You can learn more about submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-2. chmod execute permissions to run the start script.
+**3. chmod execute permissions to run the start script.**

 *$ chmod 777 ./start.sh*

-3. If your on a windows machine, setup a remote repo to a linux machine (in this instance the Jetson).
-Make sure to push all your updates.
+**4. If your on a windows machine, setup a remote repo to a linux machine (in this instance the Jetson).
+Make sure to push all your updates.**

-4. On your linux machine, run the start script
+**5. On your linux machine, run the start script.**

 *$ ./start.sh*